 We have to go all the way back to 1974 to find the last occasion Elche that managed to beat Barça, when Rinus Michels was on the blaugrana bench and Johan Cruyff was still playing.

-What’s more, in their last ten league games against Barça, dating back to 1984, Elche have not scored a single goal, which is the Catalans’ longest ever run without conceding against the same team.
+In fact, in a run dating back to 1984, Elche failed to score a single goal in ten games against Barça, which was the Catalans’ longest ever run without conceding against the same team.

 Last five meetings

 06/03/22 (LIGA) Elche 1 FC Barcelona 2 (Torres, Memphis)

 18/12/21 (LIGA) FC Barcelona 3 (Jutglà, Gavi, Nico) Elche 2

 24/02/21 (LIGA) FC Barcelona 3 Elche 0 (Messi 2, Alba)

 24/01/21 (LIGA) Elche 0 FC Barcelona 2 (De Jong, Puig)

 19/09/20 (GAMPER) FC Barcelona 1 (Griezmann) Elche 0

 Federico Fernández (Argentina, 32), Enzo Roco (Chile, 32), Javier Pastore (Argentina, 29), Helibelton Palacios (Colombia, 4), Lucas Boyé (Argentina, 1)